 Reseda Boulevard

 The Reseda neighborhood was born in 1911 as a town called Marian, in honor of L.A.
-Times secretary Marian Otis Chandler (1866-1952), whose father Harrison Gray Otis and husband Harry Chandler were subdividing the Valley that year.
-Reseda Avenue (later “Boulevard”) was one of the first streets on this massive subdivision.
-Since Reseda odorata is the Latin name for a fragrant flower called mignonette (imagine if this street went by “Mignonette”!), some say this street was named for the flower.
-Not impossible, since other 1911 Valley streets were named for trees – don’t bother looking for Maple, Oak, or Palm avenues, they’re long gone – but back in those days, “reseda” was much better known as an olive-like shade of green that was popular in women’s fashion.
-Such a verdant word would have reflected the Valley’s pre-industrial landscape.
-So I posit that the name stems from the color, not the plant.
+Times secretary Marian Otis Chandler (1866-1952), whose father Harrison Gray Otis and husband Harry Chandler were subdividing the Valley.
+Reseda Avenue (later “Boulevard”), named a year earlier, was one of the first streets on this massive subdivision.
+Since Reseda odorata is the Latin name for a fragrant flower called mignonette (imagine if this street went by “Mignonette”!), some say Reseda was named for the flower.
+Not impossible, since other 1910 Valley streets were named for trees – don’t bother looking for Maple, Oak, or Palm avenues, they’re long gone – but back in those days, “reseda” was much better known as an olive-like shade of green that was popular in women’s fashion.
+Such a verdant word would have reflected the Valley’s pre-industrial landscape, so I posit that the name stems from the color, not the plant.
 In any event, the town of Marian was renamed Reseda in 1922 when residents wanted a post office and Marian – or something like it – was already taken.